andresaraujo/website/flutter-for-android.md

 **How do I layout my Widgets?
 Where is my XML layout file?**

-In Android, you write layouts via XML, however in Flutter you write your layouts with a widget tree.
+In Android, you write layouts via XML, but in Flutter you write your layouts with a widget tree.

 Here is an example of how you would display a simple Widget on the screen and